couldbeElex/couldbeElex/README.md

 - 👋 Hi, I’m Rafael Braga, student at Universidade Federal do Ceará.
 This is my GitHub profile!
 - ☄️ Crash landing at programming!
-Git and GitHub are ENTIRELY new to me as of this moment, March 2024.
+Learning a bit about Git every day. :)
 - ✨ Data Science and Machine Learning enthusiast, currently learning my way through Python!

 <!---